wasteiq/diff-to-index/README.md

 # diff-to-index
-Convert a diff statements from a data model to updates on an index, such as an ElasticSearch database.
+Convert a diff blocks ([flitbit/diff](https://github.com/flitbit/diff)) from a data model to updates on an index, such as an ElasticSearch database.

+Given a configuration of the indexes to build, the library will generate operations.
+These operations can be converted to REST calls to the DB.